 Distance Learning

 Something to bear in mind: The attrition, or drop-out rate is very high in distance learning.
 While it is difficult to fully assess the effectiveness of distance learning programs, the current rough estimate is that 70 to 80% of enrollees do not complete the courses in which they are enrolled.
-What we now call "Blended Learning" seems to work better.
-That is when you do some learning through technical devices such as computers, and their applications, and where you spend some time face-to-face with an instructor.
-The differences don't matter.
-What matters is that you go after your goal of an education, the easiest, and hopefully cheapest way.
-Keep in mind that you can attend your local community college for lower costs, and in some states with almost no cost.

 Distance Learning Universities Online

-As you can see, today you can earn degrees in about every subject.
-If you intend to enroll for online classes, or to participate in any degree prgram for college credit, be sure the institution is an accredited college or university.
-In addition look at
+If you intend to enroll for on line classes, or to participate in any degree program for college credit, be sure the institution is an accredited college or university.

+In addition look at College Entrance Exams - for extra college credits.
 There are dozens of exams in almost every subject that can give you college credit even before you enroll in college.

 High School Diploma Online

-Finishing your high school diploma improves your employment prospects and makes you eligible for workplace promotions.
-Most grown-ups, however, don’t have the time to spend several hours a day on a school campus.
 Online high school diploma programs offer adults the chance to schedule school work at their convenience and complete courses at their own pace.
 It may not be easy to earn an online high school diploma, but the hard work can pay off for years to come.
-This online work toward your GED can frequently be done through your school district or your state's educational system.
-Thus, while it is online, it is usually not originating at a location far from your home.
-You can even go to law school.

 Online Degrees, main site